MarketSquare/robotframework-seleniumtestability/CONTRIBUTING.md

 #### Test

+First, tests are being setup in a way that they do not need to be installed via pip.
+SeleniumTestability plugin is being loaded with relative paths from the actual tests.

 Before running the tests, you should have chrome & firefox and suitable webdrivers for both the the browsers.
 To install webdrivers for *latest* browser versions into previously  activated virtual enviroment:

 ```bash
 inv webdrivers
 ```
+If your browser versions are not the latest, you can also specify webdriver versions for inv with `--geckodriver=version` and `--chromedriver=version` flags.

 After that, run the tests: